Novros/reactiveworld-pages/_posts/2018-03-18-Observable-transformation.md

 ```

 ### Scan
 Scan function is almost same as map function.
-The difference between them is that: scan function applies function sequentially and use a function with two parameters, when first is last returned value (on the first run is null or specified item) and second emitted value from Observable.
+The difference between them is that: scan function applies function sequentially and use a function with two parameters, when first parameter is last returned value (on the first run is null or specified item) and second parameter is emitted value from Observable.

 #### Example
 ``` java